How to Make Chrome Incognito REALLY Private in 2018

 A VPN has many practical advantages, which you can read about here.

-If you want to hide your browsing details from people who have access to your device, Incognito mode is really handy.
-However, if you want to stay protected from hackers and the government, you should use a VPN.
+Now you know how to hide your browsing details from people who have access to your device, AND stay protected from hackers and the government.